VEGAN 101: VEGAN SIDE EFFECTS, WHAT TO EXPECT WHEN YOU GO VEGAN

 - More frequent trips to the bathroom.
 Most vegan foods (especially whole foods like fruits and veggies) are higher in water content, and they are a total fiber-rich powerhouse!
 I've heard from readers that used to have days and days of constipation that were suddenly going once a day or more.
 Yay for frequent pooping!

-- Better smelling body odor and less stinky sweats.
+- Better smelling body odor.
 This one was always mind-blowing for me.
-The way we smell actually changes!
+The way we smell can sometimes change!
+(The opposite can also be true.
+More on this below!).

 - A tan-like "glow" on our skin, especially if you're eating a lot of beta-carotene rich foods like carrots and sweet potatoes.